ostdotcom/website-docupony/platform/docs/1-create.md

 :::

 :::warning Conversion Rate
 We recommend using the default conversion rate in Sandbox i.e. 1 token = 1 OST.
-You can then make a more informed decision when setting-up your Brand Token in Production.
+You can then make a more informed decision when setting-up your Token in Production.
 If you need help setting the conversion rate, you can reach out to us at support@ost.com.

 Things to consider when setting the conversion rate:
 * Fiat value of each token (this will be subject to change if you stake a non-stablecoin)